JILLIAN LUKIWSKI: THE NOISY PLUME

 She has a beautiful Instagram feed that brings the viewer right into the moment.
 Her photos have a very tangible feeling to them.
 Her images awaken the senses.

-You can view her Etsy shop here and you may find something beautiful for yourself or to pass along to somebody you care about.
+You can view her online shop here and you may find something beautiful for yourself or to pass along to somebody you care about.
 With the holidays in full swing and Valentines Day right around the corner, this might be exactly what you need.

 One of my favorite quotes is from Henry David Thoreau and it reads, “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”